 Estimates were based off an assumed total annual response for 15 Section 242 loans (including 241 supplemental loans, 223(a)(7) refinancing loans, and 223(f) refinancing or acquisition loans).
 The Average Hourly Cost per Response is an estimate generated from third party respondents.
 Provided estimates average approximately $75 or $100 per hour for non-legal forms and approximately $220 per hour for legal forms.
+Estimates were included for industry standard business practices for lender servicing activities involving ongoing and periodic permanent loan servicing, event driven risk management, and notifications to HUD.
+These standard business practice burden hours were calculated but not counted towards the overall annual burden of this document collection.

 Cost to Respondents - There are no additional costs associated with this collection of information.